 Recognizing employees that are your organization’s top performers provides a point of reference for other workers.
 By identifying what they are doing right, you can infer the skill gaps in your other employees.
 Their performance can also serve as a skill template to train other employees.

-After successfully identifying the skill and knowledge gaps in your employees, you need to understand how best to bridge these gaps.
+After successfully identifying knowledge gaps in your employees, you need to understand how best to bridge these gaps.
 This could be done through training and reskilling or rehiring.
 It would help if you also recognized the root cause behind these problems to best address them.
 To do this, you can utilize disprz’s AI-based platform, which can efficiently help you map the skills of your employees.

 These personalized skill maps provide an accurate picture of areas your employees and your business need to improve.
-Disprz has helped companies like Angel Broking Limited and MaxMart Retail Pvt Ltd. identify role-based skill gaps by creating personalized skill maps for all their employees and providing a real-time track of key performance indicators.
-These gaps were then bridged through targeted training modules and data-driven technology. disprz makes developing and cultivating skills easy for employees by creating engaging content and quick daily assessments.Â
+Disprz has helped companies like Angel Broking Limited and MaxMart Retail Pvt Ltd. identify role-based gaps by creating personalized skill maps for all their employees and providing a real-time track of key performance indicators.
+These gaps were then bridged through targeted training modules and data-driven technology.
+Disprz makes developing and cultivating skills easy for employees by creating engaging content and quick daily assessments.

 Conclusion